2026

 Inspired by Lauren Berlant and Kathleen Stewart’s The Hundreds (2019), which amplify processes of world-making, the way things resonate, happen in atmospheres, rhythms of encounter, as a way to take stock of what is happening.

-The Proto(type)
+The Prototype

-The labyrinth was constructed on sand, facing the ocean at lowtide—a setting that naturally embodies the impermanence at the heart of this project.
+The labyrinth was constructed on sand, facing the ocean at lowtide—a setting that naturally embodies impermanence which is at the heart of this project.
 Wind and water gradually erased its traces, yet this interaction with the nonhuman world enriched the experience with deeper meaning.
 The choice to create the labyrinth in a public, open, and freely accessible space invited spontaneous participation from anyone present in the area.

 It was an open, collective experience—an impermanent moment of transformation shaped by both human and more-than-human forces.